kubermatic/docs/content/kubermatic/master/installation/install_kubermatic_ee/_index.en.md

 If any of the pods above are not working, check their logs and describe them (`kubectl -n nginx-ingress-controller describe pod ...`) to see what's causing the issues.

-### Install Kubermatic Operator
+### Install KKP Operator

-Before installing the Kubermatic Operator, the Kubermatic CRDs need to be installed.
+Before installing the KKP Operator, the KKP CRDs need to be installed.
 You can install them like so:

 ```bash
 kubectl apply -f charts/kubermatic/crd/